Thalixte/Google-Earth-Decoder-Optimization-Tools/README.md

-# Google-Earth-Decoder-optimisation-tools
+# Google-Earth-Decoder-Optimization-Tools
 Python blender addon designed to be used with Google Earth Decoder Tool sceneries

 **1) Presentation:**

 This blender addon is designed to provide tools to help optimizing city sceneries, retrieved via the Google Earth Decoder Tool, made by u/Jonahex111.

-This addon is coded in Python, and sources are available here: https://github.com/Thalixte/Google-Earth-Decoder-optimisation-tools.
+This addon is coded in Python, and sources are available here: https://github.com/Thalixte/Google-Earth-Decoder-Optimization-Tools.

 **2) Prerequisites:**